-Key Audit Matter How our audit addressed this matter Revenue Recognition As disclosed in the statement of profit or loss and other comprehensive income, the Company has recognised revenue of \$1,040,551 from contracts with customers for the year ended 30 June 2019.
-We have determined this to be a key audit matter because revenue is a significant account balance in the statement of profit or loss and other comprehensive income.
-The process of revenue recognition may be complex and involves significant management judgements including identification of performance obligations, assessing whether performance obligations are satisfied at a point in time or over time based on the terms of contracts with customers.
-Our audit procedures included: Assessing whether the Company's revenue recognition policies were in compliance with Australian Accounting Standards; Reviewing a sample of contracts with customers to assess whether the method for recognition of revenue was relevant and consistent with Australian Accounting Standards; Performing substantive testing on revenue on a sample basis to ensure that it has been recognised in accordance with Accounting Standards; Reviewing revenue transactions before and after the reporting date to ensure that revenue is recognised in the correct financial period; and Assessing appropriateness of the disclosures in the financial report.
+Key Audit Matter How our audit addressed this matter Revenue Recognition As disclosed in the statement of profit or loss and other comprehensive income, the Company has recognised revenue of \$121,300 from contracts with customers for the year ended 30 June 2021.
+We have determined this to be a key audit matter because revenue recognition may be complex and involves significant management judgements including identification of performance obligations and assessing whether performance obligations are satisfied at a point in time or over time based on the terms of contracts with customers.
+Our audit procedures included: Performing substantive testing on revenue on a sample basis to ensure that it has been recognised in accordance with Australian Accounting Standards; Reviewing revenue transactions before and after the reporting date to ensure that revenue is recognised in the correct financial period; and Assessing appropriateness of the disclosures in the financial report.